aksiniyaa/aksiniyaa/README.md

 #### About me

-### Hi, I'm Kseniya 🦕
-Quality Assurance Engineer with 6 months of commertial experience.
+Hi, I'm Kseniya, a Quality Assurance Engineer with 6 months of commertial experience.

 #### My contacts